RobotLocomotion/drake/doc/developers.rst

 CPython is the only Python implementation supported.

-The following configurations are experimental and untested in continuous
+The following configurations are presently untested in continuous integration:
-integration:

 -   macOS Mojave: C++, Python
 -   macOS, Ubuntu Bionic: MATLAB